-The debate and evidence relating to recreation and wildlife is complex, but it is clear that on some sites recreational access can have a detrimental effect on biodiversity through effects such as trampling, disturbance, erosion or general degradation such as litter and anti-social behaviour.
-Urban edge sites in particular can be subject to a high level of impacts including fly-tipping, arson, motor vehicle use and damage to infrastructure preventing habitat management.

-Habitat Regulations Assessments for European designated sites consider the issue.
-The Hampshire and Isle of Wight Wildlife Trust59 and two reports for the South Downs National Park60 have also investigated the issue.

-In the Access Network and ANG Study two types of site were recorded; both European designated sites for which a Habitat Regulations Assessment indicated that recreation could have an effect on the protected species or habitats and sites highlighted through discussion with the South Downs National Park officers, Natural England, the National Trust and the Wildlife Trusts of Sussex and Hampshire and Isle of Wight.
+- 2.162 The debate and evidence relating to recreation and wildlife is complex, but it is clear that on some sites recreational access can have a detrimental effect on biodiversity through effects such as trampling, disturbance, erosion or general degradation such as litter and anti-social behaviour.
+Urban edge sites in particular can be subject to a high level of impacts including flytipping, arson, motor vehicle use and damage to infrastructure preventing habitat management. - 2.163 Habitat Regulations Assessments for European designated sites consider this issue.
+The Hampshire and Isle of Wight Wildlife Trust71 and two reports for the South Downs National Park72 have also investigated this issue. - 2.164 In the Access Network and Accessible Natural Greenspace (ANG) Study two types of site were recorded; both European designated sites for which a Habitat Regulations Assessment indicated that recreation could have an effect on the protected species or habitats and sites highlighted through discussion with the South Downs National Park officers, Natural England, the National Trust and the Wildlife Trusts of Sussex and Hampshire and Isle of Wight.

-Plans I 2 and I 3 show sites identified as potentially sensitive to recreation in relation to the overall provision of ANG sites.

-Some key areas emerge from this research:

-- Visitor management across the entire coastal area needs careful consideration of greenspace provision due to increases in housing, e.g. north of Adur-Worthing, which has the lowest density of ANG and little urban greenspace and where five sites were identified; - Chichester and Pagham Harbours are in an area with low provision of rights of way and accessible natural greenspace and, although mitigation measures to relieve visitor pressure on the European designated sites are being taken forward separately, further accessible greenspace would support these measures; - The European sites of Thursley, Wealden Heaths Phase II SPA and Shortheath Common SAC have been assessed as sensitive to recreational pressure, with mitigation measures proposed.
-However, several further sites were identified as potentially sensitive, supporting the recommendation in the East Hampshire Green Infrastructure Strategy (2013) for a cross-boundary approach to visitor management; - The Winchester Green Infrastructure Strategy recognises a lack of natural green space close to settlements as well as a deficit in Local Nature Reserves, with potentially recreation sensitive sites in and around the city.
+- 2.165 Plans 17 and 18 show sites identified as potentially sensitive to recreation in relation to the overall provision of ANG sites. - 2.166 Some key areas emerge from this research: - Visitor management across the entire coastal area needs careful consideration of greenspace provision due to increases in housing, e.g. north of Adur-Worthing, which has the lowest density of ANG and little urban greenspace and where five sites were identified; - Chichester and Pagham Harbours are in an area with low provision of rights of way and accessible natural greenspace and, although mitigation measures to relieve visitor pressure on the European designated sites are being taken forward separately, further accessible greenspace would support these measures; - The European sites of Thursley, Wealden Heaths Phase II SPA and Shortheath Common SAC have been assessed as sensitive to recreational pressure, with mitigation measures proposed.
+However, several further sites were identified as potentially sensitive, supporting the recommendation in the East Hampshire Green Infrastructure Strategy (2013) for a crossboundary approach to visitor management; - The Winchester Green Infrastructure Study recognises a deficit in Local Nature Reserves,